 Have you ever used rice in a salad?
 It's such a wonderful idea!
 Rice is an amazing flavor carrier.
 I created this Spring rice salad to celebrate the gorgeous seasonal produce we have during this time of the year.
 Spring onions, arugula, asparagus, sweet juicy apricots, and let's not forget about goat cheese.
 For the dressing, I simply used great quality extra virgin olive oil, lemon juice, beautiful pomegranate molasses, and smashed garlic.
 This salad is full of flavor, quick to put together, and plays your tastebuds beautifully.
 It goes amazing with grilled chicken by the way.
 Check it out!

 Are you a sweet breakfast lover like me?
 If yes, then these fresh cherry scones are for you.
 If not, I think this recipe will covert you.
 Ha!
 They are buttery, crumbly, and full of sweet bursting cherries with orange zest that makes the flavors pop.
 They make the kitchen smell like heaven and will make you happy.
-Best served with coffee and orange juice.
+Best served with coffee or tea.
 So good!

 This salad hits all the right notes: vermicelli rice noodles, crunchy veggies, fresh herbs, a bit of chili to spice it up, and toasted sesame seeds!
 And the dressing is perfectly balanced, creamy, it brings everything together beautifully.
 I use a little bit of it to glaze juicy pan-fried shrimp right before serving.
 So good!
 You can replace the shrimp with salmon, chicken, or just leave it vegetarian.
 Make it!